 Findings

-The response rate of the students involved in the study amounted to 55%, and was greater than that of the mentors.
+The response rate of the students involved in the study amounted to 55%, and was greater than that of the mentors, at around 10%.
 Whilst the response rate of the school-based mentors was small, it was felt that the responses themselves were significantly varied that they indicated a range of perceptions held within the environment of ITE.
 The ratio of participants responding to the questionnaire who were involved in pilot projects amounted to 10% of the overall respondents.

 Contradictions for Student Teachers